The Ultimate One Day in Marbella Guide By a Local

 Puerto Banus needs to be included in any Marbella itinerary.
 While it isn’t everyone’s cup of tea, it’s worth checking it yourself.
 You might love it or not so much.

-This luxurious marina has some of the most impressive yachts in Spain.
+This luxurious marina is home to some of the most impressive yachts in Spain.
 It’s a great place to walk at sunset, but what’s even better than a walk in Puerto Banus is a boat tour.

 Enjoy the stunning views of the ocean, white painted buildings and La Concha Mountain in the background while sipping a drink on a boat.

-Besides the yachts, Puerto Banus is home to many high-end shops with reputable brands like Gucci, Dolce & Gabanna and Rolex.
+Besides the yachts, Puerto Banus is home to many high-end shops featuring reputable brands such as Gucci, Dolce & Gabbana, and Rolex.
 It’s definitely the place to splurge some money.

 Have dinner